Canon 1D X Mark II vs Fujifilm X-T2

 It is notable that the 1DX Mark II has a headphone jack, which is not present on the X-T2 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 The 1DX Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.

 Review summary: Canon 1D X Mark II vs Fujifilm X-T2